tommccallum/best_practices/writing_papers.md

 The process of writing will help focus your ideas.

+* Decide what kind of paper you are writing:
+** a benchmark beating paper
+** introducing a new idea paper
+** a literature review paper to establish baseline
+** a meta-review to establish new result
+* Find papers from conferences you want to get into that match the style of your research - what have they done that makes their paper stand out.

 (Taken from Prof Simon Peyton Jones - reference below)
 * Once you have an idea, start writing right away
 * Identify what your contributions will be at the beginning of the writing process.
 This list can be updated as you go